Cais/desk-mess-mirrored/readme.txt

 4. screenshot-4.png - Description: Showcasing the drop-down menu with multiple levels

 == Basic FAQ ==
-= Q: Why is there a >>Page Link<< at the bottom of my pages?
+= Q: Why is there a >>Page Permalink<< at the bottom of my pages?
 Can I hide it? = The idea is to provide an easy to copy permalink for the article so readers can more easily share the page with others.
 You can hide this text by adding `div.page-shortlink{ display:none; }` to your stylesheet.
+If you are using a Child-Theme or a custom Page Template you can also change the $text parameter of the `dmm_page_link` function to an empty string ('').

 = Q: Where did my conversation balloons go? =
 The conversation balloons now only show based on the following criteria: